kevinhartman/simple-aidl-objects/README.md

 Simple AIDL Objects
 ===================

-Simple AIDL Object offers a versatile solution for AIDL-defined methods that need to accept interfaces or superclasses, allowing design patterns to be used more easily across Android services and their clients.
+Simple AIDL Objects offers a versatile solution for AIDL-defined methods that need to accept interfaces or superclasses, allowing design patterns to be used more easily across Android services and their clients.

 by Kevin Hartman

 Disclaimers
 ===========

-* This is my personal approach to enabling AIDL-defined methods to accept interfaces and superclasses as parameters.
-This is possible without Simple AIDL Objects, but is, in my opinion, a lot messier.
-If you're looking to implement inheritance over AIDL without Simple AIDL Objects, I can help you!
-Check out <a href="http://kevinhartman.github.com/blog/2012/07/23/inheritance-through-ipc-using-aidl-in-android/">my blog</a> for a post describing how to go about doing that.
+* This was just a fun tangent project that I did to work out how I would have wanted Android's AIDL API to look.
+I don't maintain it, and I don't recommend using it for anything other than science.

-* Simple AIDL Objects does not address the developement concerns that surround an AIDL made interface at all; <b>you're still completely responsible for designing an effective AIDL implementation.</b>
+* This is an interesting approach to enabling AIDL-defined methods to accept interfaces and superclasses as parameters.
+This is possible without Simple AIDL Objects, but it's a messy solution. <b>For production, you shouldn't use this library.</b> Check out <a href="http://kevinhartman.github.com/blog/2012/07/23/inheritance-through-ipc-using-aidl-in-android/">this blog post</a> which describes how to go about doing that.

 Preface
 =======